-and 0.41 for the maturities of 1, 5 and 10 years, respectively.
+between the model and survey based measures.
+The correlation coefficients are 0.34, 0.44 and 0.41 for the maturities of 1, 5 and 10 years, respectively.

-Summing up, on the one hand the belief that I elicit from macro variables and asset price data by means of the robust control model, can reasonably well approximate the dynamics and average pattern of long-term forecast biases encoded in the BCFF survey.
+Summing up, on the one hand the belief that I elicit from macro variables and asset price data by means of the robust control model, can reasonably well approximate the dynamics and average pattern of longterm forecast biases encoded in the BCFF survey.
 Underlying this result is the constant term $\tilde{\phi}$ of the state process and the fact that the worst-case model adjusts it in ways to induce a positive long-term bias in yield expectations.
 On the other hand, the large variability of the expected yield changes in the survey suggests that the persistence of the worst-case state dynamics, inferred from realized yields, is 'too high' to explain the survey data.